CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extension**

 1a.
 Command that user typed in does not exist
-·	taskBook returns a 'command does not exist' error and says that it is unable to save the shortcut.
+Â·	taskBook returns a 'command does not exist' error and says that it is unable to save the shortcut.
 1a.
 User did not want to